-- 4. The subsection on page 195 of the Prospectus which is entitled "5.
+- 3. The subsection on page 200 of the Prospectus which is entitled "5.
 Trend Information and Significant Change in Mercedes-Benz Financial Performance and Financial Position" (as replaced by Supplement No. 1 and Supplement No. 2) shall be replaced in its entirety as follows: - 5.
 Trend Information and Significant Change in Mercedes-Benz Financial Performance and Financial Position

-There has been no material adverse change in the prospects of MBG since the date of its last published audited financial statements as of December 31, 2022, and there has been no significant change in the financial performance and in the financial position of the Group since December 31, 2022, being the end of the last financial period for which financial information has been published by MBG.
+There has been no material adverse change in the prospects of MBG since the date of its last published audited financial statements as of December 31, 2023, and there has been no significant change in the financial performance and in the financial position of the Group since December 31, 2023, being the end of the last financial period for which financial information has been published by MBG.

-- 5. Amendments to the subsection commencing on page 202 of the Prospectus which is entitled "9.
-Financial Information Concerning MBG's Assets and Liabilities, Financial Position and Profit and Losses" - a.
-The subsection on page 202 of the Prospectus which is entitled "Historical Financial Information" (as replaced by Supplement No. 1 and Supplement No. 2) shall be replaced in its entirety as follows:
+- 4. The subsection commencing on page 207 of the Prospectus which is entitled "9.
+Financial Information Concerning MBG's Assets and Liabilities, Financial Position and Profit and Losses" (as amended by Supplement No. 1 and Supplement No. 2) shall be replaced in its entirety as follows: - 9.
+Financial Information Concerning MBG's Assets and Liabilities, Financial Position and Profit and Losses